 of first-page search results for branded goods direct to fake products

 of the potentially harmful sites in five researched sectors appear within the first three search results;

 of the first result shown in a search engine will benefit from all click-throughs (Optify, 2017).

 Incopro maintains strong relationships with search engines but recognizes there is a disconnect between their current approach and what is best for consumer safety.

 Currently, Incopro is able to approach domain registrars and web hosts to take down infringing websites.
 However, if search engines were to introduce a simplified de-indexing process to deal with trademark infringement, brands would be able to act faster to protect consumers and their online reputations, especially in scenarios where registrars or registrants are noncompliant.

-In 2020, pressure from brands owners, trade associations, and Incopro led to a shift in Google’s stance, with the search engine giant launching a de-indexing tool for trademark infringements.
+In 2020, pressure from brand owners, trade associations, and Incopro led to a shift in Google’s stance, with the search engine giant launching a de-indexing tool for trademark infringements.
 This tool represents progress but does not yet go far enough in tackling entire websites dedicated to infringement.
 Hear from experts at Daniel Wellington, Wiggin, and Incopro on what the change means for brands and why a scalable solution is still needed.

 Brand protection technology part of the puzzle

 All brands have a shared goal of reducing online infringement and desire a simple, swift, and well-managed process for tackling bad actors.